 Global Engagement Minor

-The Global Engagement Minor (GEM) is a unique opportunity for Wesleyan students to explore their academic interests, extracurricular activities, and language skills in learning how to navigate the world!
-The GEM provides flexibility like no other, allowing students to select courses that provide a global perspective according to their interests, continue previous language study or begin a new language, and engage in culturally immersive, international learning opportunities like study abroad to earn the minor.
+The Global Engagement Minor (GEM) is a unique opportunity for Wesleyan students to explore their academic interests, extracurricular activities, and language skills while learning how to navigate the world through a lens of cultural self awareness.
+The GEM provides flexibility like no other, allowing students to select courses that provide a global perspective according to their interests, continue previous language study or begin a new language, and engage in culturally immersive learning opportunities, like study abroad or community engagement, to earn the minor.
 For any questions, please contact Anita Deeg-Carlin, Director for Intercultural Learning (Fisk 117).
 Follow us on instagram!

 Core Requirements